mit-pdos/ward/ARTIFACT-README.md

   - Then between steps 3 and 4, copy _output/ward.elf_ (or the entire _output_ directory) from the guest to the host

 ## 1. Getting Started
-* Install dependences: `sudo apt-get install git build-essential clang qemu-system-x86 python3-numpy python3-matplotlib`
+* Install dependencies: `sudo apt-get install git build-essential clang qemu-system-x86 python3-numpy python3-matplotlib`
   - Use an appropriate package manager if not running Ubuntu/Debian.
 * Clone our git repository: `git clone https://github.com/mit-pdos/ward && cd ward`
 * Checkout the right commit hash: `git checkout <commit-hash>`